+TROWEL TRADES

-TROWEL TRADES (Jefferson Davis Campus)
+(Jefferson Davis Campus)

-This program is designed to prepare an individual for gainful employment in the masonary trades, by providing him or her with the opportunity to acquire knowledge and develop skills in the limits of individual capabilities.
+This program is designed to prepare an individual for gainful employment in the masonry trades, by providing him or her with the opportunity to acquire knowledge and develop skills in the limits of individual capabilities.
 This is to be achieved by the study of basic theory and modern techniques diffused with practical applications and experiences in varied live projects.
 Major emphasis will be placed on practical application and experiences to develop the skills needed for gainful employment in the masonry trade.
 Students will also receive related instruction pertaining to trowel trades.

-MA IOR UNITS OF INSTRUCTION SE MESTER HOURS
+мајо r Units of In Semester Hours

-TT 100 History and Developm ent of Brick
+TT 100 History and Development of Brick

-and Concrete Block .
-3
+- and Concrete Block

-TT 101 Basic Brick and Concre ete Blocklaying 4
+TT 101 Basic Brick and Concrete Blocklaying 4

-TT 102 Masonry Materials 3
+TT 102 Masonry Materials

-TT 103 Residential and Comm ercial Construction .
-4
+TT 103 Residential and Commercial Construction 4

-RV 100 Blueprint Reading (Par rt I) 2
+RV 100 Blueprint Reading (Part I) 2

-RV 101 Applied Mathematics (I Part I) 2
+RV 101 Applied Mathematics IPart I) 2

-TT 104 Masonry Techniques an 3
+TT 104 Masonry Techniques and Design 3

-TT 105 Concrete Construction 4
+TT 105 Concrete Construction

-TT 106 Masonry Seminar 3
+TT 106 Masonry Seminar

 TT 107 Miscellaneous Masonry Construction 4

 RV 102 Industrial Safety 2

-RV 103 Communicative Skills 2
+RV 103 Communicative Skills

-RE 100 Employability Skills

-RE 101, 102 Related Education

 (1080 Clock Hours) Total Semester Hours 36

-TT 100-History and Development of Brick and Concrete Block.
+- TT 100 History and Development of Brick and Concrete Block.
 This course is designed to acquaint the student with the development of brick and concrete block from the earliest times to the present.
 Three semester hours.
-(90 hours instruction)

-- TT 101-Basic Brick and Concrete Blocklaying.
+(90 hours instruction) - TT 101 Basic Brick and Concrete Blocklaying.
 This course is designed to give the fundamentals of brick and concrete blocklaying, masonry materials, tools and equipment.
 Four semester hours.
-(120 hours instruction) - TT 102-Masonary Materials.
-This course consists of properties and uses of brick concrete block, cement, concrete, stone and other masonry materials.
-Three semester hours (90 hours instruction) - TT 103-Residential and Commercial Construction.
+(120 hours instruction) - TT 102 Masonry Materials.
+This course consists of properties and uses of brick, concrete block, cement, concrete, stone and other masonry materials.
+Three semester hours.
+(90 hours instruction) - TT 103 Residential and Commercial Construction.
 This course consists of laying out foundations, concrete footings, corner leads, piers, walls and scaffolding.
 Four semester hours.
-(120 hours instruction) - TT 104-Masonry Techniques and Design.
+(120 hours instruction) - TT 104 Masonry Techniques and Design.
 This course consists of problems in masonry, physical properties and uses of sill in masonry construction, bonds, patterns and designs in masonry.
 Three semester hours.
-(90 hours instruction) - TT 105-Concrete Construction.
+(90 hours instruction)

+- TT 105 Concrete Construction.
 This course consists of the fundamentals of quality concrete, tools for horizontal surfaces, constructing concrete flatwork, with emphasis on finishing and curing.
 Four semester hours.
-(120 hours instruction) - TT 106-Masonary Seminar.
+(120 hours instruction) - TT 106 Masonry Seminary.
 This course consists of studying practices, problems, philosophies, text and current literature pertinent to the field of masonry, with informal talks followed by questions and discussion.
 Three semester hours.
-(90 hours instructon) - TT 107-Miscellaneous Masonry Construction.
-This course consists of pastering, tile setting, gypsum and dry wall construction, manholes, paving, structural clay tile, stone, maintenance, repair and improvement.
+(90 hours instruction) - TT 107 Miscellaneous Masonry Construction.
+This course consists of plastering, tile setting, gypsum and dry wall construction, manholes, paving, structural clay tile, stone, maintenance, repair and improvement.
 Four semester hours.
 (120 hours instruction)